-Most state schools, primary and secondary, give preference to looked after children, those with specific medical or social needs, then siblings.
+Most state schools, primary and secondary, give preference to those with an EHC plan naming the school, to looked after children, those with specific medical or social needs, then siblings.
 Whilst no state primary school selects by ability or aptitude (except the London Oratory Junior House, which tests all applicants for general academic ability and musical aptitude), faith schools mostly give preference to regular church-goers.
 Secular primary schools give most of their places to those who live closest (which can, in many areas, mean more-or-less spitting distance).

-Many areas are well-equipped with prep schools.
-They are likely to have small classes, specialist teachers and a relatively biddable intake – and rural ones often have acres of grounds.
-They will also prepare your child for entrance exams to secondary schools, and advise on which are likely to be most suitable.
-Don’t assume the teaching will be better than at a state school – both sectors include those who would be better off in a different profession.
+Many areas have a plethora of prep schools www.goodschoolsguide.co.uk/choosing-a-school/independent-schools/prep-and-pre-preps.
+Most have small classes, specialist teachers and a relatively biddable intake – and rural ones often have acres of grounds.
+They will also prepare your child for entrance exams to secondary schools and advise on which are likely to be most suitable.
+Don’t assume the teaching is superior to a state school – both sectors include those who would be better off in a different profession.
 But a prep school is judged at least partly by its leavers’ destinations, so it will do its best to ensure your child moves on to a decent secondary school, even if it has to dampen down your expectations.

 Independent secondaries range from the ferociously selective power-houses such as Westminster and St Paul’s to those that provide a gentle haven from hothousing or social integration – with admissions policies to match.
 A glance at the league tables will give a clue as to the degree of selection they operate.

-Prep schools generally don’t care where you live, as long as you can pay the fees.
+Prep schools don’t usually care where you live, as long as you can pay the fees.
 Many London preps in particular give the illusion, at least, that if you don’t sign your child up at birth you are too late.
 Some selective schools do close their waiting lists early, or have specific dates for registering; others operate on a first-come-first-served basis and do fill up on paper at least.
-However, it is always worth a phone call.
-Last-minute places come up at the most sought-after schools and many country preps welcome applicants at any stage.
+But it is always worth a phone call; last-minute places come up at the most sought-after schools and many country preps welcome applicants at any stage.